Tennessee can enforce ban on transgender care for minors, court says

 The ruling is preliminary, and remains in force only until the appeals court conducts a full review of the appeal.
 Sutton wrote that the appeal process will be expedited, with a goal of resolving the case by Sept.
 30.

-Tennessee is one of several states across the country that have recently enacted bans on gender-affirming care for minors.
-Federal judges in Arkansas, Indiana and Kentucky have also struck down those state's bans.
+Tennessee is one of at least 20 states across the country that have recently enacted bans or restrictions on gender-affirming care for minors.
+Federal judges in Indiana and Kentucky have blocked those laws from taking effect, while a judge in Arkansas struck down that state's law.

 Sutton acknowledged that other judges have ruled differently.